-Milk Makeup’s New Melatonin Overnight Lip Mask Proves This Ingredient Is For More Than Just Sleeping
+Milk Makeup’s New Lip Mask Relies On This Unexpected Ingredient

 Lavender spray, herbal tea, silk pillowcase, meditation, no electronics before bed — if you have trouble catching Zs, you’ve probably tried some variation of this list.
 And it's likely that melatonin, the hormone often recommended for sleep, has shown up on it, too.
 But whether it's a staple in your bedtime routine or not, you probably haven’t given a second thought to its other possible benefits.
 Recently though, melatonin has moved from the world of gummies and drinkable sleep-inducing liquids to bottles of skincare.
 And the April 1 launch of Milk Makeup's new Melatonin Overnight Lip Mask and Overnight Serum marks yet another brand that has taken note of melatonin’s other, lesser-known benefits.